clemsonacm/hackpack/presents/git/git.markdown

 -   Great for
     -   Trying something new
     -   Building new features
 -   Toss it or Merge it

 What is Master?
 ===============
--   One Branch to rule them all??
+-   One Branch to rule them all?
 -   Stable, Final, Sharable Product
 -   Try not to make changes directly here
+    - At least not in projects with advanced branching systems
 -   **Always** test changes merged into Master

 Because Branches